09hirenpatel/pyconf/README.md

 # MyPyconf

-MyPyconf is a Python library to read configuration files from .yaml, .cfg anf .conf and write python dict to .json, .env or os environments.
+MyPyconf is a Python library to read configuration files from .yaml, .cfg and .conf and write python dict to .json, .env or write directly to the os environments.

 ## Requirements
 python 3.6